danielhutama/ArithmeticQC/README.md

 Work in progress.
 Components will be cast into Python classes later in development.

 Goal: Shor's algorithm with 7n+1 qubits, where n = ceil(log2(N)).
 N is the semiprime integer to be factored.
-This follows Valtko Vedral's gate descriptions for component modules.
+This follows Vlatko Vedral's gate descriptions for component modules.

 Project roadmap: